johncloey/ClimberCustomReport/README.md

     * See instructions [how to import an extension on Qlik Sense Server](http://help.qlik.com/en-US/sense/Subsystems/ManagementConsole/Content/import-extensions.htm)

 ## Climber Extensions
 Like this extension?
-Check out the other Climber extensions below.
+Check out the other Climber extensions below or visit [climberextensions.com](http://www.climberextensions.com) for more information about our extensions offerings.

 **Finance Report (P&L)**
 * https://www.youtube.com/watch?v=xOfShi94T4k